Marisa Sweeney: New Jersey General Assembly

-A member of the Morristown Planning Board, Sweeney first announced her campaign for the General Assembly in early 2025, with the support of gubernatorial candidate Steven Fulop.
+Sweeney first announced her campaign for the General Assembly in early 2025, with the support of gubernatorial candidate Steven Fulop.
 She won the June Democratic nomination unopposed, alongside Steve Pylypchuk.
-Sweeney was elected in the general election after finishing second, behind incumbent Republican Aura K. Dunn.
+Sweeney was elected in the general election making her the first Democrat to hold the seat since the district was established in 1974.
 She unseated incumbent Republican Christian Barranco, who conceded the race on November 6.
+Sweeney received a total of 49,918 votes, making her the highest vote-getter in the race.